-(c) In order to ensure jury management for the Broward County and Seventeenth Judicial Circuit operates in a manner that guarantees the constitutional right to trial by jury and simultaneously optimizes citizen jurors' valuable time, in accordance with the authority vested in the chief judge by Florida Rule of Judicial Administration 2.215, it is hereby ORDERED as follows:
+(b) In order to ensure jury management for the Seventeenth Judicial Circuit and Broward County courts operates in a manner that guarantees the constitutional right to trial by jury and simultaneously optimizes citizen jurors' valuable time, in accordance with the authority vested in the chief judge by Florida Rule of General Practice and Judicial Administration 2.215, it is hereby ORDERED as follows:

 (1) The Chief Judge and Judge Carol-Lisa Phillips shall have primary responsibility for ensuring the effective and efficient operations of jury management for the Broward County and Seventeenth Judicial Circuit courts by the Clerk of the Courts.
-Judge Carol-Lisa Phillips shall resolve all disputes with regard to jury panels or jury related issues with the advice and consent of the Chief Judge.
+Judge Carol-Lisa Phillips shall resolve all disputes with regard to jury panels or jury related issues, with the advice and consent of the Chief Judge, as needed.